Logo Voyage

 See

 • See the numerous seabirds that inhabit the park.
-Most of their habitats remain untouched on this island, and so it's a very easy sight
+Most of their habitats remain untouched on this island, so it's a very easy sight

 Do